galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >        - [Illumina RNAseq PE](https://workflowhub.eu/workflows/113)
 >        - [ONT ARTIC](https://workflowhub.eu/workflows/111)
 >
->      - Click on `Run on usegalaxy.eu` on the top right of the page
+>      - Click on `Run on usegalaxy.eu` at the top right of the page
 >
 >        The browser will open a new tab with Galaxy's workflow invocation interface.
 >
->    - Option 2: Import the workflows of IWC (Intergalactic Workflow Commission) from [Dockstore](https://dockstore.org/) using the workflow search
+>    - Option 2: Import the workflow from [Dockstore](https://dockstore.org/) using Galaxy's workflow search
 >
 >      {% snippet faqs/galaxy/workflows_import_search.md trs_server="Dockstore" search_query='organization:"iwc-workflows"' %}
 >
 >      For the example dataset: `sars-cov-2-pe-illumina-artic-variant-calling/COVID-19-PE-ARTIC-ILLUMINA`
 >
->    - Option 3: Import the workflow directly from IWC into Galaxy
+>    - Option 3: Import the workflow via its github link
 >
->      - Open the workflow GitHub repository
+>      - Open the GitHub repository of your workflow
 >        - [Illumina ARTIC PE](https://github.com/iwc-workflows/sars-cov-2-pe-illumina-artic-variant-calling) - The one to use for example datasets
 >        - [Illumina RNAseq SE](https://github.com/iwc-workflows/sars-cov-2-se-illumina-wgs-variant-calling)
 >        - [Illumina RNAseq PE](https://github.com/iwc-workflows/sars-cov-2-pe-illumina-wgs-variant-calling)
 >        - [ONT ARTIC](https://github.com/iwc-workflows/sars-cov-2-ont-artic-variant-calling)
 >      - Open the `.ga` file
->      - Click on `Raw` on the top right of the file
+>      - Click on `Raw` at the top right of the file view
 >      - Save the file or Copy the URL of the file
 >      - Import the workflow to Galaxy
 >